The 6 Best Dividend Trackers in 2026

 Plus, it automatically converts payouts into your home currency, so you never have to manually adjust for exchange rates.

 All of this functionality comes at a cost, though.
-Sharesight isn't the most intuitive platform to use — you should be prepared to invest some time in figuring out how it works.
+Sharesight isn't very intuitive, and you should be prepared to spend some time figuring out how it works.

 - Platform(s): Browser